aletheatoh/FCCLicenceScraper/README.md

 - Selenium & Webdriver (i.e. Chrome, FireFox, Safari) extension
 - xlrd (to read in data from excel spreadsheet database)
 - xlwt (to generate excel spreadsheet output)
-#### Important Note
+#### Things to Note
+##### Operating System & Browser
-- This webscraper was built on a Mac OS X. If you're using another operating system, the Windows command line is different from that of terminal for Mac OS X. (Working on instructions for other operating systems and browsers)
+This webscraper was built on a Mac OS X. If you're using another operating system, the Windows command line is different from that of terminal for Mac OS X. (Working on instructions for other operating systems and browsers)

-- This webscraper was built using ChromeDriver.
+This webscraper was built using ChromeDriver.
 If you want to use a different browser you will need to install the appropriate webdriver extension.
+##### Python 2.7 vs Python 3 and handling non-ASCII characters
-- This webscraper was built using Python 2.7, which does not easily read unicode strings.
+This webscraper was built using Python 2.7, which does not easily read unicode strings.
 At present, this webscraper is not able to scrape data for 1510 companies whose names have non-ascii characters.
 It is recommended to explore if it is better to switch to Python 3 which has more unicode support.

 ### Installing
 #### Python 2.7 (if you followed the Eclipse installation guide below you can skip this step)
 You can download from [python.org](https://www.python.org/downloads/) itself.
 Note that python comes pre-installed on Mac OS X